Overview

 Custom Tasks

-task copy
+task copy or task import

 - Fully customizable Python-based processing pipelines